 You can add additional fields to your form by dragging them from the left hand panel to the right hand panel.

-Just in case you’re wondering, the difference between a radio button and a checkbox is that radio buttons only allow site visitors to select one option, whereas site visitors can choose more than one option from a list of checkboxes.
+The difference between a radio button and a checkbox is that radio buttons only allow site visitors to select one option, whereas site visitors can choose more than one option from a list of checkboxes.

 Now it’s time to add the images next to each radio button.

-Step 3: Add an Image to Radio Buttons
+Step 3: Add Images to Radio Buttons

 When you click that box, you’ll see an Upload Image button appear for each radio button on your form.

-There will also be a Placeholder box in the preview panel where each image will display once uploaded.
+There will also be a placeholder box in the preview panel where each image will display once uploaded.